AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 # How To Implement Dependency Injection in Avalonia

 [Dependency injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) allows developers to write cleaner, more modular, and testable code.
 It accomplishes this by creating discrete services that are passed around/created as needed.
-It is especially useful when you are developing multi-platform applications that need specific service implementations for each platform.

 This guide will show you how to use Dependency Injection (DI) with _Avalonia UI_ and the MVVM pattern.